Wilfrida-Were/website/index.md

 **👉 Is your business losing money or customers due to messy data and unclear insights?**

-I help businesses leverage **customer, financial**, and **operational analytics** to drive **growth, reduce costs**, and **boost customer retention**.
+I help businesses harness **customer analytics** to boost retention, drive revenue, and fine-tune marketing strategies

-✅ Optimize your financial strategies and reduce leaks
+✅ Identify key customer segments and behavior patterns

-✅ Uncover customer insights to improve retention and drive revenue
+✅ Uncover insights that transform customer engagement and loyalty

-✅ Improve operational efficiency and streamline decision-making
+✅ Optimize marketing, product development, and budgeting through data-driven customer insights

 🚀 Let’s unlock the power of your data! — **[Get in touch](https://www.wilfridawere.com/contact/)**